 Connection with NNER

-The Partnership is a member of the National Network of Education Renewal (NNER), which works to provide equal access to quality learning for all students, promote responsible stewardship of our schools and universities, improve teaching and learning through pedagogy that nurtures and challenges all learners and provides students with the knowledge, skills, and dispositions to become fully engaged participants in our democratic society.
+The Partnership is a member of the National Network of Education Renewal (NNER) (Username: member Password: NN3R20!2), which works to provide equal access to quality learning for all students, promote responsible stewardship of our schools and universities, improve teaching and learning through pedagogy that nurtures and challenges all learners and provides students with the knowledge, skills, and dispositions to become fully engaged participants in our democratic society.
 John Goodlad refers to the NNER as the proofing sites for the ongoing research and inquiry conducted by the Institute for Educational Inquiry.